 - November 2013, Massachusetts: $4,250,000 Settlement: After presenting with contractions, a woman was admitted to a Worcester County hospital where the attending physician elected to induce labor.
 After about 24 hours the woman was only 4 cm dilated.
 Less than 12 hours later the physician determined the woman was fully dilated and should begin pushing.
 The physician’s decision was quickly overruled after the managing OB/GYN determined the woman was not fully dilated and should stop pushing.
 However, the woman demanded a cesarean section be performed as she noted the infant’s head was pushing into her spine.
 Instead of adhering to the mother’s request, the OB/GYN spent 20 minutes trying to convince the woman to save her energy for two more hours of labor.
 During this predicament, the fetal heart rate monitor was disconnected for 50 minutes as the fetal heart rate variability lessened.
 A cesarean was not performed until four hours later.
 Within hours after birth, the infant began to experience seizures.
 She was ultimately diagnosed with hypoxic ischemic encephalopathy.
 The mother sued the hospital and its physicians for negligence.
 Plaintiff contended that after demanding a cesarean section, the defendants were required to adhere as it was apparent the fetus was distressed.
 The defendants denied allegations, claiming their actions fell within the standard of care.
 Defendants also claimed the infant’s brain injury was inflicted prior to the time, Plaintiff came under their care.
 The parties agreed to settle for $4,250,000.

 - June 2012, Maine: $3,141,825 Verdict: A soon-to-be mother was admitted to a hospital for labor and delivery.
 Upon her arrival, she began experiencing contractions in more than normal frequency and the fetal monitor was demonstrating fetal distress and lack of oxygen.
 The nurse midwife spent 45 minutes attempting to deliver the infant before consulting the on call OB/GYN.
 It was determined that an emergency cesarean section was necessary.
 Unfortunately, due to the lack of oxygen, the infant was diagnosed with hypoxic ischemic encephalopathy, resulting in cerebral palsy and cortical blindness.
 The mother and father sued the hospital, and the nurse midwife and her practice for failing to consult the OB/GYN when it became apparent the fetus was in distress.
 Defendant Midwife denied allegations, claiming the infant suffered a condition called Kabuki Syndrome that results in mental retardation.
 Defendant Hospital denied liability, claiming Defendant Midwife and her practice rented the space from the hospital and are not monitored as if they were employees.
-An Androscoggin jury found Defendant Midwife and her practice 100% liable for the infant’s injuries and rendered a $3,141,825 verdict.
+The jury found midwife 100% liable for the infant’s injuries and rendered a $3,141,825 verdict.

 - October 2011, Michigan: $144,000,000 Verdict: An infant was delivered at William Beaumont Hospital in Royal Oak after her mother was induced for labor.
 Upon delivery, it was discovered the infant had a fractured left clavicle, was suffering from respiratory distress on top of seizures, and swelling of the scalp.
 She is now a paraplegic and requires permanent 24-hour care.
 The mother sued the hospital for malpractice, claiming the defendants failed to determine the size of the fetus prior to delivery as the fetus was larger than expected because of gestational diabetes.
 Plaintiffs alleged Defendant failed to recommend a cesarean section, resulting in the infant being crushed in the birth canal.
 Defendants denied liability.
 An Oakland County jury ruled in favor of the Plaintiff and awarded an astounding $144,000,000 verdict.